Witches To Conjure Spells Against Trump Every Waning Crescent Moon At Midnight

 After Donald Trump’s photo has been completely burned and is disintegrated, witches will then say, “So mote it be,” three times.
 Witches will then need to ground themselves when they have finished performing this binding ritual.

-It has been suggested that the singer Lana Del Rey will also be taking part in these binding rituals against President Trump as she tweeted some of the days of the waning crescent moon when these magic spells will be performed.
+It has been suggested that the singer Lana Del Rey will also be taking part in these binding rituals against President Trump, as she tweeted some of the days of the waning crescent moon when these magic spells will be performed.

 At the stroke of midnight